-GENEVA — The governing body of track and field on Wednesday welcomed a decision from Switzerland’s highest court that two-time Olympic gold medalist Caster Semenya must follow new rules meant to lower naturally high testosterone levels in female runners with an intersex condition.
+GENEVA (AN) — The governing body of track and field said on Wednesday it welcomed a decision from Switzerland's highest court that two-time Olympic gold medalist Caster Semenya must follow new rules meant to lower naturally high testosterone levels in female runners with an intersex condition.

 In May, the Court of Arbitration for Sport, or CAS, in Lausanne, Switzerland, upheld the governing body of track and field’s controversial rules for women who naturally produce high levels of testosterone — despite calling them discriminatory.
 The world’s top sports court, which falls under the jurisdiction of Switzerland's top court, decided that Semenya, a middle-distance runner, must use medications that suppress her testosterone output to continue competing.
 Semenya appealed the decision.